Q.How do I apply?

 A. Yes, click here to see the scholarship criteria.

 Q. Does your school offer any government-funded financial aid?

-A. SJS students do not currently qualify for government-related financial aid.
+A. MJTI students do not currently qualify for government-related financial aid.

 Q. Do you have to be Jewish to take your courses?

-A. The School of Jewish Studies admits students of any race, gender, color, nationality or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students of the school.
+A. MJTI admits students of any race, gender, color, nationality or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students of the school.
 It does not discriminate on the basis of race, gender, color, nationality or ethnic origin in the administration of its educational policies and programs.
-For more information on SJS policies, please download the SJS Catalog.
+For more information on MJTI policies, please download the MJTI catalog.

-Q. How long does it take to complete the SJS Master of Jewish Studies degree?
+Q. How long does it take to complete the Master of Jewish Studies degree?

 A. The Master of Jewish Studies degree is designed to be completed in 2 years, but a student may take as long as they wish to complete the program as long as they take at least one class every two years in order to maintain their status as a student in the Master of Jewish Studies Program.
 For more information regarding student status and leave of student absence please download the MJTI Catalog.